OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Lists/README.md

 ### Templates

-Example of Liquid alternate or template for a ListPart with a custom Pager:
+Example of Liquid alternate or template for a `ListPart` with a custom pager:

 ```liquid
 {% for item in Model.ContentItems %}